Simple Tips for Post-Workout Recovery

 Get healthy post-workout fats including:

-Combining lean proteins and healthy fats after a workout are the first steps toward replenishing your body’s lost nutrients.
+Combining lean proteins and healthy fats after a workout is the first step toward replenishing your body’s lost nutrients.
 Further enhance your meal by consuming complex carbs such as leafy greens, sweet potatoes or quinoa.

 Dehydration may further exacerbate the stiffness you feel after an intense workout sesh.
 Working out causes us to sweat out a good portion of the water in our system, so there might not be enough water to help your body operate properly.